bbrzycki/setigen/docs/source/voltages.rst

                digitize=False,
                verbose=True)

-In the :code:`record()` call, if no :code:`num_blocks` or :code:`obs_length` is specified, data will be recorded matching the total length / size of the input data.
+In the :func:`~setigen.voltage.RawVoltageBackend.record` call, if no :code:`num_blocks` or :code:`obs_length` is specified, data will be recorded matching the total length / size of the input data.
 You may specify these parameters to record a smaller amount of data (starting from the beginning of the input), but of course you can't produce a longer recording than what is present in the input.

 Behind the scenes, at each iteration, the backend will read in a full data block from disk, and set requantizer statistics (target mean, target standard